-- A podcast interview with Ellen Carillo, associate professor of English at the University of Connecticut, who spoke with Associate Director Kristina Reardon in 2016 about teaching reading in college.
+- A podcast interview with Ellen Carillo, associate professor of English at the University of Connecticut, who spoke with former Associate Director Kristina Reardon in 2016 about teaching reading in college

-- "The Connection Between Reading and Writing."
-Listen to Larry Jacobs of Education Talk Radio interview Composition scholars Sheridan Blau and Howard Tinberg as they discuss the interplay between reading and writing, engaging students with difficult texts, and promoting "deep reading" effectively in the classroom.
+- Blog Talk Radio's feature "The Connection Between Reading and Writing," in which Larry Jacobs of Education Talk Radio interviews composition scholars Sheridan Blau and Howard Tinberg about the interplay between reading and writing, engaging students with difficult texts, and promoting "deep reading" effectively in the classroom

 The Center for Writing is here to support you as you teach reading in your classrooms.
-Director Laurie Britt-Smith and Associate Director Kristina Reardon are available to consult at any stage of the teaching process.
-Email firstname.lastname@example.org to book a 20-60 minute appointment.
+Director Laurie Britt-Smith is available to consult at any stage of the teaching process.
+Email firstname.lastname@example.org to book a 20- to 60-minute appointment.